DevMountain/Timeline/README.md

 The second tab is a separate navigation controller that will hold a view controller to add new posts.

-1. Add a `UITableViewController` Timeline scene, embed it in a `UINavigationController`, Make the navigation controller your first tab in the tab bar controller. (hint: control + drag from the tab bar controller to the navigation controller and select "view controllers" under the "Relationship Segue" section in the contextual menu)
+1. Create a `UITabBarController` as your initial view.
+Add a `UITableViewController` Timeline scene, embed it in a `UINavigationController`, make the navigation controller your first tab in the tab bar controller. (hint: control + drag from the tab bar controller to the navigation controller and select "view controllers" under the "Relationship Segue" section in the contextual menu)
 2. Make the `UITableViewController` from step 1 a `PostListTableViewController` Cocoa Touch file subclass of `UITableViewController` and assign it to the Timeline scene
 3. Add a `UITableViewController` Post Detail scene, add a segue to it from the `PostListTableViewController` scene
 4. Add a `PostDetailTableViewController` subclass of `UITableViewController` and assign it to the Post Detail scene from step 3.
 5. Add a `UITableViewController` Add Post scene, embed it into a `UINavigationController`.
 Make this navigation controller your second tab in the tab bar controller.
 6. Add a `AddPostTableViewController` subclass of `UITableViewController` and assign it to the Add Post scene from step 5.
 7. Add a `UITableViewcontroller` Search Results scene.
 It does not need a segue to any other view controller.
 * note: You will implement this scene in Part 2 when setting up the `UISearchController` on the Search scene
 8. Add a `SearchResultsTableViewController` subclass of `UITableViewController` and assign it to the Search Results scene.

 ### Implement Model